Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 All images of the Ford cars have been sourced from [Dreamstime](https://www.dreamstime.com).

 One large hero image will cover half of the homepage.
-The main navbar will have a transparency background as to not take away from the main inmagery.
+The main navbar will have a transparency background as to not take away from the main imagery.

 In order to make it look like a genuine car dealers, I think it would look good if below the hero image, I had images of "employees".
 This feature came as an after thought prior to doing my wireframes.